 Environmental Protection Agency (EPA) estimates indicate that indoor air pollutant levels may be as much as two to five times higher than outdoor levels.
-This fact is particularly troubling given that the American’s spend up to 90 percent of their time indoors.
-Moreover, many of the most common indoor pollutants, including pollen, dust, airborne mold, tobacco smoke and animal dander, have been associated both allergies and asthma.
+This fact is particularly troubling given that the average American spends up to 90 percent of their time indoors.
+Moreover, many of the most common indoor pollutants, including pollen, dust, airborne mold, tobacco smoke, and animal dander, have been associated with both allergies and asthma.
 Consequently, nearly everyone can benefit from improved air quality in the home or workplace.
-Individuals living in areas with generally poor air quality, with smokers or pets in the household and/or those suffering from allergies, asthma or prone to bronchial or respiratory infections may derive even greater benefit from air purifiers.
+Individuals living in areas with generally poor air quality, with smokers or pets in the household, and those suffering from allergies, asthma, or are prone to bronchial or respiratory infections may derive even greater benefit from air purifiers.

-In addition, Advanced Pure Air’s multi-stage air purifier’s use advanced filtration technologies that not only fights pollution and odors, but actually trap and destroy bacteria, viruses and other airborne germs.
+In addition, Advanced Pure Air’s multi-stage air purifiers use advanced filtration technologies that not only fight pollution and odors but actually trap and destroy bacteria, viruses, and other airborne germs.
 Obviously, this reduces the risk of you and your family contracting diseases associated with these harmful airborne microorganisms.

-Because Advanced Pure Air uses advanced multi-stage air purification technologies including washable pre-filters, HEPA filters, activated carbon, ultraviolet light, negative ions, titanium dioxide germicidal sanitizers and optional (on-off) ozone generation, we’re able to filter or destroy a whole range of harmful airborne particles that old fashioned single-stage, or even 2-, 3- or 4-stage air purifiers, just can’t match.
-Advanced Pure Air’s state-of-the art air filtration systems effectively trap or destroy: dust, pollen, pet dander, tobacco smoke, air pollutants, chemical and toilet odors as well as bacteria, viruses, germs, mold and more…
+Advanced Pure Air uses advanced multi-stage air purification technologies including washable pre-filters, HEPA filters, activated carbon, ultraviolet light, negative ions, titanium dioxide germicidal sanitizers, and optional (on-off) ozone generation.
+With these technologies, we’re able to filter or destroy a whole range of harmful airborne particles that old fashioned single-stage, or even 2-, 3- or 4-stage air purifiers, just can’t match.
+Advanced Pure Air’s state-of-the-art air filtration systems effectively trap or destroy: dust, pollen, pet dander, tobacco smoke, air pollutants, chemical and toilet odors as well as bacteria, viruses, germs, mold, and more.

 Besides these cost considerations, however, there is a great deal of evidence to suggest that portable air purifiers may be more effective than central purification units.
 This is primarily because walls and other home and workplace obstructions often reduce in-duct air purifier effectiveness from room to room.
 Moreover, it's almost impossible to find in-duct systems that use multiple filtration technology that can trap the variety of airborne pollutants, odors, and germs that portable Advanced Pure Air systems combat.

-Lastly, central systems would have to be on 24 hours a day 7 days per week to add continuous purification to the air.
+Lastly, central systems would have to be on 24/7 to add continuous purification to the air.
 So, the energy cost alone with a central duct system would prove prohibitive for the average consumer.
-Advanced Pure Air, portable air purification systems however are so energy efficient that you could put one in every room of your house and still use less power than a single centralized system.
+Advanced Pure Air portable air purification systems are energy efficient so you could have one in every room of your house and still use less power than a single centralized system.

-Not at all, unlike, many of our competitor's air purifiers that have exorbitant power needs which can cost you hundreds of dollars per year in electrical costs, Advanced Pure Air's energy efficient systems operate on only 40 to 65 watts of power.
-That's less than the average light bulb and cost you only a few dollars per month even if run continuously 24-hours a day.
+Not at all!
+Advanced Pure Air's energy-efficient systems operate on only 40 to 65 watts of power, unlike many of our competitor's air purifiers that have exorbitant power needs which can cost you hundreds of dollars per year.
+Advanced Pure Air purifiers use less than the average light bulb and cost you only a few dollars per month even if you run it continuously.

-When you purchase an Advanced Pure Air® air purifier you are buying direct from our parent company Real Sprit USA.
-At Real Spirit, we engineer and work closely with our manufacturing partners to sell direct to you, the consumer, cutting out the middleman and expensive marketing campaigns.
-In addition, because our team of experts along with all the employees at RS personally test and use the entire family of Advanced Pure Air® air purifiers, we take personal pride in every air purifier we make.
-Rest assured, your satisfaction is our goal and we will continue to build in the best value with the latest state-of-the-art technologies to protect the health and well-being of your family because we're using the exact same air purification technologies to protect our own.
+When you purchase an Advanced Pure Air® air purifier, you are buying directly from our parent company, Real Spirit USA.
+At Real Spirit USA, we engineer and work closely with our manufacturing partners to sell direct to you, the consumer, cutting out the middleman and expensive marketing campaigns.
+Also, because our team of experts, along with all the employees at RS personally test and use the entire family of Advanced Pure Air® air purifiers, we take pride in every air purifier we make.
+Rest assured, your satisfaction is our goal, and we will continue to build in the best value with the latest state-of-the-art technologies to protect the health and well-being of your family because we're using the same air purification technologies to protect our own.

-Generally, air purifiers should be placed in the room(s) you spend the most time in.
-As such, living rooms and dens are a common choice and, given that we spend approximately eight hours a day sleeping, the bedroom is another very common choice.
-However, this may vary significantly depending on your own special circumstances.
-For example, if you have pets, you may want to place the air purifier in the pet’s sleeping or play area to reduce pet dander; if you have young children, you may choose to place it in the nursery; or if you have smokers in your household, you may choose to place your air purifier in the area in which they most frequently smoke.
-And, obviously, if you’re buying a system for the office, you’ll generally want it in your own personal work area.
-Moreover, given the portability and relatively low cost of Advanced Pure Air® systems, you can always move the system from room to room as circumstances warrant and/or buy multiple systems for different rooms or one for home and another for the office.
+Generally, air purifiers should be in the room(s) you spend the most time in.
+As such, living rooms and dens are a common choice, and given that we spend approximately eight hours a day sleeping, the bedroom is another common choice.
+However, this may vary significantly depending on your circumstances.
+For example, if you have pets, you may want to place the air purifier in the pet’s sleeping or play area to reduce pet dander.
+If you have young children, you may choose to have it in the nursery.
+If you have smokers in your household, you may want to place your air purifier in the area in which they most frequently smoke.
+Also, if you’re buying a system for the office, you’ll generally want it in your work area.
+Moreover, given the portability and relatively low cost of Advanced Pure Air® systems, you can always move the system from room to room as circumstances warrant, have multiple systems for different rooms, or one for home and another for the office.

-Ozone is simply a naturally occurring form of oxygen in the Earth’s stratosphere that shields us from harmful ultraviolet radiation.
-In the proper concentration, ozone is both safe and extremely effective in killing bacteria, viruses and other harmful airborne microbes.
-It is also a very efficient at eliminating cigarette smoke and odors.
-And, while the FDA and OSHA both warn that ozone concentrations higher than 0.05 ppm (parts per million) may be unsafe, Advanced Pure Air® Air Purifiers maintain a very healthy ozone production level of 0.04 ppm which is high enough to effectively fight disease and odor but still a full 20% below the FDA and OSHA recommended maximums.
-In addition, as an additional safety feature, all Advanced Pure Air® air purifiers with ozone generation offer an on/off ozone setting.
-So the choice is yours… use it, don’t use it or uses it only when you really need it, for example to fight sudden strong odors or cigarette smoke.
+Ozone is a naturally occurring form of oxygen in the Earth’s stratosphere that shields us from harmful ultraviolet radiation.
+In the proper concentration, ozone is both safe and extremely effective in killing bacteria, viruses, and other harmful airborne microbes.
+It is also very efficient at eliminating cigarette smoke and odors.
+While the EPA and OSHA both warn that ozone concentrations higher than 0.05 ppm (parts per million) may be unsafe, Advanced Pure Air® air purifiers maintain a very healthy ozone production level of 0.04 ppm which is high enough to effectively fight disease and odor but still a full 20% below the EPA and OSHA recommended maximums.
+Also, as an additional safety feature, all Advanced Pure Air® air purifiers with ozone generation offer an on/off ozone setting.
+So the choice is yours to use it, don’t use it, or only when you need it, for example, to fight sudden strong odors or cigarette smoke.

-Assuming normal indoor environmental conditions and average usage of eight hours per day, your HEPA filter should last about 3 months.
+Your HEPA/Carbon filter should last about 3 months assuming normal indoor environmental conditions and average usage of eight hours per day.

 Under normal circumstances, your air purifier’s UV light will generally last more than 5,000 hours.
-Assuming average usage of eight hours per day, your air purifier’s UV light should last for more than a year and a half.
+Your air purifier’s UV light should last for more than a year and a half, assuming average usage of eight hours per day.

-To maximize your unit's efficiency, we recommending washing the pre-filters at least once a month or more frequently as indoor environmental conditions warrant.
+To maximize your unit's efficiency, we recommend washing the pre-filters at least once a month or more frequently as indoor environmental conditions warrant.